loglux/vpnpolicy/README.md

 Currently only up to 20 rules per client are possible.

 The 'Description' field is limited to ten symbols, to save more space for rules.
-The script automatically cut off all symbols that exceed this ten symbols limit.
+The script automatically cuts off all symbols that exceed this ten symbols limit.

 ## Useful references:
 https://github.com/RMerl/asuswrt-merlin.ng/wiki/Policy-based-routing